centiservice/matssocket/matssocket-client-dart/README-development.md

 * `test`: runs all VM and Node tests on all compilers.
 * `testAll`: runs all tests, including the tests on the Web target
 * Other test tasks, see _'Running Dart tests'_ chapter below.
-* `dartBinPath`: Runs `downloadDartAndDeps`, and then prints out the path to the Dart binary.
+* `dartBinPath`: Installs Dart, and then prints out the path to the Dart binary, and PATH variables for Unix and Windows.
 * `nodeBinDir`: NodeTask, so it downloads Node, and then prints out the path to the Node bin dir.
+* `download`: depends on both `dartBinPath` and `nodeBinDir` - i.e. downloads Dart and Node, and prints out the paths.
+* `downloadAll`: Download + dependencies ('dart pub get' and 'npm install')
 * `matsSocketTestServer`: Runs the MatsSocketTestServer, which is used for integration tests.

 ### Dart tasks